Making disks available on your own machine

 umount

-It is also not good to forcibly shut down running sshfs, as it may not be possible to properly unmount the mounted directory.
+It is also not a good idea to forcefully terminate a running sshfs, as it may not be possible to correctly unmount the mounted directory.